deviousdevops/ie-bank-2024/docs/full_stack_developers.md

   1. Checkout the repository.
   2. Set up Python 3.11.
   3. Upgrade pip.
-  4. Install dependencies from
+  4. Install dependencies from requirements.txt.

-requirements.txt

-.
   5. Lint the code using flake8.
   6. Run tests using pytest with coverage.
   7. Upload the build artifact for deployment jobs.